forsterepi/epicdata/README.md

 as YAML in a format developed to be as user-friendly and comprehensive as possible.
 Based on the metadata, `epicdata` will create an R project with all code for data processing.
-The `epicdata` workflow has been influenced by the concept of data quality in observational health dataconcept of data quality in observational health data of R package [dataquieR](https://dataquality.qihs.uni-greifswald.de/IntroductoryTutorial.html).
+The `epicdata` workflow has been influenced by the concept of data quality in observational health data of R package [dataquieR](https://dataquality.qihs.uni-greifswald.de/IntroductoryTutorial.html).
 However, while `dataquieR` focuses on quality reporting, this package focuses on data processing.